Thursday May 4, 2017

-Just like testing the performance of an application, it is also important to perform security testing before the app is open to real users.
-Security testing is performed to detect vulnerabilities in an application, while ensuring that the data is protected and that the application works as required.
+Just like testing the performance of an application, it is also important to perform web application security testing for real users.
+Security testing is performed to detect vulnerabilities in an application while ensuring that the data is protected and that the application works as required.

 Among the different kinds of applications, web applications demand more security as they involve large amounts of important data and online transactions.
 The web apps must be tested to ensure that they are not vulnerable to any cyber-attacks.

-While performing security testing, here’s the list of vulnerabilities a tester must keep check on:
+While performing security testing, here’s the list of vulnerabilities a tester must keep a check on:

 The most common way of a cyber attacker to gain access to a web app is by cracking the password.
 They may try to guess the password or use a password cracking tool to conduct the same.
 Therefore, the security tester must ensure that the app demands a strong password that must be encrypted.

 It’s easy to edit the URL in a browser.
 Lack of security can cause the users to be redirected and confidential data being leaked.
 Therefore, it is important for the security tester to check if the application passes vital data through its URL string.
 The web app becomes vulnerable to URL manipulation mainly when the app uses the HTTP GET method to pass information between the server and the client, which is usually passed in parameters in the query string.
 A security tester can just change a parameter value to see if the server accepts it.

 Sometimes, a hacker may feed in illegal SQL statements to a text entry field so as to get access to web app content.
 If not security tested, the hackers may make use of this vulnerability to add, change or erase the data from the SQL-based database of the web app.
 While security tested, is even a single quote entered into the text field is rejected by the application, we can make sure that the app is safe.
 However, if the tester enters a quote and the app accepts it, but, shows a database error, the web app is vulnerable to SQL injection.